edorejel/software-design-lab/ai_mind_vision/readme.md

 # Vision Restoration Mind Processing

 Project is due for revision.
 I've grown a lot as a person.
+Can something be coded from this?
+I don't know...

 - -----------------------------------------------------------------------------------------------
 - There's two projects here: